-Sounds to me like it’s one of the best places in Costa Rica to enjoy nature and nature-related activities such as surfing, snorkeling, and trekking.
-It also has its share of the best wildlife reserves, national parks, and protected coasts which are the main characteristics of a Costa Rican town or city, if you ask me.
+It sounds to me like it’s one of the best places in Costa Rica to enjoy nature and nature-related activities such as surfing, snorkeling, and trekking.
+It also has its share of the best wildlife reserves, national parks, and protected coasts, which are the main characteristics of a Costa Rican town or city, if you ask me.

 The Caribbean coast, though, can prove to be tricky.
 With nature giving as much rain as it can to this side of the country, the coast of Puerto Viejo primarily dictates the flow of tourism in the area.

-Because there are more rainy days than sunny ones, February, March, September, and October are your best bets for when to go to Puerto Viejo.
+Because there are more rainy days than sunny ones, February, March, September, and October are your best bets for going to Puerto Viejo.

-These months, although there will still be a chance of rain showers, have proven to be the friendliest months when it comes to tours and activities.
+Although there will still be a chance of rain showers, these months have proven to be the friendliest months when it comes to tours and activities.

-Despite the rains, the whole country of Costa Rica including Limon enjoys a warm and even atmosphere all throughout the year.
+Despite the rains, the whole country of Costa Rica, including Limon, enjoys a warm and even atmosphere throughout the year.
 This fact makes exploring the provincial towns comfortable and worth looking forward to.